Autosomal dominant tubulointerstitial kidney disease

-Medullary cystic kidney disease (MCKD) is an inherited condition in which cysts in the center of each kidney cause the kidneys to gradually lose their ability to work.
+Autosomal dominant tubulointerstitial kidney disease (ADTKD) is a group of inherited conditions that affect the tubules of the kidneys, causing the kidneys to gradually lose their ability to work.

-Late in the disease, symptoms of kidney failure may develop, which include:
+As the disease worsens, symptoms of kidney failure may develop, which include:

 Exams and Tests

 The health care provider will examine you and ask about your symptoms.
 You'll likely be asked if other family members have ADTKD or kidney disease.